linea-it/docs/docs/en/sci-platforms/pz_server.md

 During the PZ Validation Cooperative, the PZ Coordination Group can use the Photo-z Server to host and distribute standardized training and validation sets for algorithm performance comparison experiments and to collect the results from different users.
 Nonetheless, the Photo-z Server will continue serving the LSST Community in subsequent years.
 Beyond the PZ Validation Cooperative, RSP users can use the Photo-z Server to easily keep track of and share lightweight files containing various test results.

+!!! info "Datasets"
+     The Photo-z Server administrators maintain and periodically update a curated list of data resources to support the LSST Community with photo-z-related data products.
+Detailed descriptions and links to each data product are available on a [separate page](../data/pz_server_data.md).

 ### Getting started

 #### Photo-z Server website